EgyptAir crash: Traces of explosives found on victims

 Story highlights

+- French officials say they hope victims' remains will be returned soon

-- Officials had said terrorism could be to blame
+- EgyptAir Flight 804 crashed in May; officials have said terrorism could be to blame

-(CNN)Traces of explosive material were found on the remains of the victims of the EgyptAir Flight 804 crash, the Egyptian investigation committee announced on Thursday, citing a forensic report.
+(CNN)Traces of explosive material were found on the remains of the victims of the EgyptAir Flight 804 crash, the Egyptian investigation committee announced Thursday, citing a forensic report.

 The Airbus A320 was en route from Paris to Cairo when it crashed into the Mediterranean Sea on May 19, killing 66 people.
+Authorities are still working to piece together exactly what caused the crash.

 Egyptian officials previously had said a terror attack or technical failures could have downed the plane.

-Details have been emerging about the doomed flight for months as investigators tried to piece together what caused the crash.
+Details have been emerging about the doomed flight for months.

-A senior source from the airline told CNN in July that the plane's cockpit voice recorder indicated there was a fire onboard -- and an attempt to put it out -- before the aircraft plunged into the sea.
+A senior source from the airline told CNN in July that the plane's cockpit voice recorder indicated there was a fire on board -- and an attempt to put it out -- before the aircraft plunged into the sea.

+Now the case has been referred to Egypt's general prosecutor, officials said Thursday.

+France's foreign ministry said it hopes the transfer of the case means the victims' remains will be returned to their families "as quickly as possible."
+There were 15 French people aboard the flight, and families have been pushing for months for their remains to be released.